emacsmirror/shackle/README.md

 `find-function-at-point` ends up displaying a file buffer containing the function definition in another window, but you can't infer this from that buffer alone.
-The simple workaround is just replacing `find-function-at-point` with something directly using your prefered flavour of `display-buffer`.
+The simple workaround is just replacing `find-function-at-point` with something directly using your preferred flavor of `display-buffer`.
 If you're hell-bent on making it work with `shackle` though, you could check whether using custom conditions/actions works for you.
 In case they aren't enough, advise the function displaying the buffer to alter it so that it can be